-Quizzes and Assignments
+Assignments

-Quizzes and assignments will be given and collected.
+Assignments will be given and collected.
 They will help students better understand the topics under discussion and provide students the opportunities to work on problems.
-There is no credit for a late turn-in of the quizzes and assignments unless there is a verifiable reason for the delay.
+There is no credit for a late turn-in of the assignments unless there is a verifiable reason for the delay.

-Mid-term and Final Examinations:
+Mid-Term and Final Examinations:

-There will be 2 exams for this class, one midterm and one final exam, which makes up 60% of the total grade.
+There will be 2 exams for this class, one mid-term and one final exam, which makes up 60% of the total grade.
 The instructor will hold a review session before each exam.
 Details of the examination will be available during the semester.